 Nigel Lyons is an independent video producer in Washington, DC.
 In 2015, with Sediment Press, I designed his logo, business card and a portfolio site using WordPress.
-In 2019 we redesigned the site as a static single page that would highlight some of his best work.
+In 2018 I redesigned the site as a static single page that would highlight some of his best work.
 The main design considerations we had were:

 The main challenges I faced in creating a truly responsive site were the header design, whitespace management, and arrangement of content blocks.
-For the header I used to CSS grid to create a vertical version for narrow screens and a horizontal version for when space would allow.
-To keep whitespace proportional I made margin system using CSS custom properties that coordinated changing all the margins on the page by adjusting a few variables.
+For the header I used to CSS grid to create a vertical version for narrow screens and a horizontal version wider devices.
+To keep whitespace proportional I made a margin system utilizing CSS custom properties that coordinated changing all the margins on the page by adjusting a few variables.
 CSS grid proved useful again in intrinsically laying out the video cards in flexible grid, and for rearranging the site layout on larger screen sizes.